jboss-fuse/fuse-apicurito-generator/README.md

 ## Testing with Curl against OpenShift

-First, we lets expose the service externally and store the hostname where that service can addressed with:
+Firstly lets figure out the hostname where the service is running:

-    oc expose svc fuse-apicurito-generator
     APPHOST=$(oc get route fuse-apicurito-generator --template={{.spec.host}})

 Assuming you create an open OpenAPI file called `api.json` and you want